4x1md/phone_rtty_interface/README.md

 I experienced the same behavior on VHF and UHF bands especially when trying to transmit in AM, FM or PKT modes.
 When the transmitting antenna is close to the board the transceiver remains in TX mode and the only way to release it is to turn it off.
 The issue usually disappears when the phone is disconnected even if its cable is still connected to the jack.

 I suppose that the cables between the transceiver and the phone become a counterpoise of the transmitting antenna and the generated RF causes transceiver keying.
-I don't know if this issue exists wiht other transceivers.
+I don't know if this issue exists with other transceivers.

-Till now, I couln't find any solution.
+Till now, I couldn't find any solution.
 On HF bands and when the transmitting antenna is far from the transceiver the device functions properly.

 **Update:** After connecting a shielded cable between the transceiver and the interface, the problem is almost completely.